muhamed-hassan/e-shop/README.md

-### Please visit https://github.com/muhamed-hassan/e-shop/wiki for more info.
+#### Please visit the wiki for more info https://github.com/muhamed-hassan/e-shop/wiki